-Habitat for Humanity Heartland Ontario was established in 1993 as Habitat for Humanity London and expanded to Oxford Middlesex and Elgin counties in 2012, then into Stratford-Perth in 2014.
+Habitat for Humanity Heartland Ontario was established in 1993 as Habitat for Humanity London and expanded to Oxford Middlesex and Elgin counties in 2012, then into Stratford-Perth in 2014 and finally into Brant-Norfolk in 2021.
 We are a non-profit, non-denominational housing organization.
-We welcome partners without discrimination to help us build simple, decent, affordable homes for low-income families.
-100% of the ReStores revenue supports the administrative costs of Habitat for Humanity Heartland Ontario.
+We welcome partners without discrimination to help us build simple, decent, affordable homes for lower-income families.
+100% of the revenue from our nine ReStores supports the administrative costs of Habitat for Humanity Heartland Ontario.
+With the help of volunteers, donors, and community partners, we have built a total of 113 homes in the region creating strength stability and independence for the people we serve.

 Millard and Linda Fuller founded the Habitat for Humanity movement in 1976 in Americus, Georgia.
 Built on the idea of partnership housing, Habitat for Humanity volunteers gave a hand up to those in need by working side by side with them to build safe, decent and affordable houses.